 2) Improve your internal communication

 As you focus on external marketing, you should also maintain efficient internal communication.
-According to a McKinsey Global Institute study, an active connection between employees in an organization leads to nearly 25% increase in productivity.
+According to a McKinsey Global Institute study, an active connection between employees in an organization leads to a nearly 25% increase in productivity.
 Additionally, by building positive relationships with your employees, you can transform them into brand advocates.
 For instance, your employees can market your organization by word of mouth to their family and friends.
 With this strategy, reaching out to thousands of prospects is much easier.

 3) Develop lead buckets